tandeshao/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

+### Features coming in `v1.2`

-### Locate persons by name, phone number, tags and email:``find``
+### Locate persons by name, phone number, tags and email :`find`

 Finds persons whose names contain any of the given keywords.

-Format: ``find KEYWORD``
+Format: `find KEYWORD`
-- The search is case-insensitive. e.g hans will match Hans
+* The search is case-insensitive. e.g hans will match Hans
-- The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
+* The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
-- Name, phone number and tags are eligible keywords.
+* Name, phone number and tags are eligible keywords.
-- Only full words will be matched e.g. Han will not match Hans
+* Only full words will be matched e.g. Han will not match Hans
-- Persons matching at least one keyword will be returned. e.g. Hans Bo will return Hans Gruber, Bo Yang
+* Persons matching at least one keyword will be returned. e.g. Hans Bo will return Hans Gruber, Bo Yang

 Examples:
-- ``find John`` returns john and John Doe
+* `find John` returns john and John Doe
-- ``find alex david`` returns Alex Yeoh, David Li
+* `find alex david` returns Alex Yeoh, David Li
-- If John has an email john@gmail.com and David Li has an email davidLi98@gmail.com, then ``find davidLi98@gmail.com`` would only return David Li.
+* If John has an email john@gmail.com and David Li has an email davidLi98@gmail.com, then `find davidLi98@gmail.com` would only return David Li.
-- If John has a tag family and David Li has a phone number 90400203, then ``find 90400204`` would only return John.
+* If John has a tag family and David Li has a phone number 90400203, then `find 90400204` would only return John.
-- If John has a tag family and David Li has a tag friends, then ``find family`` would only return John.
+* If John has a tag family and David Li has a tag friends, then `find family` would only return John.
-- If John has a tag family and David Li has a tag friends, then ``find fam`` would return no result.
+* If John has a tag family and David Li has a tag friends, then `find fam` would return no result.

+### Adding a memo : `memo`

+Adds a memo to a specified person in the address book.

+Format: `memo INDEX m/TEXT`
+* Adds a memo in the form of a `TEXT` to the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `memo 2 m/meet at 6pm` adds the memo “meet at 6pm” to the 2nd person in the address book.
+* `find Betsy` followed by `memo 1 m/meet at 6pm` adds the memo “meet at 6pm” to the 1st person in the results of the `find` command.

+### No duplicate entries :

+Prevents duplicate entries of phone number and email in Abπ when using the `add` and `edit` commands.
+All phone numbers and emails in Abπ will be unique.

 --------------------------------------------------------------------------------------------------------------------